Instructor Resources: Instructor's Manual, Transition Guide, PowerPoints, TestBank

 Ms. Liebler holds the degrees of Master of Arts, St. Charles Borromeo Seminary, Philadelphia, PA and Master of Public Administration, Temple University, Philadelphia, PA.
 She is a credentialed Registered Health Information Administrator.

-Charles R. McConnell-Management Consultant, The VMC Group, Niagara Falls, New York, Human Resource and Editorial Consultant, Ontario, New York
+Charles R. McConnell-Health Care Management and Human Resource Consultant, Ontario, New York, Human Resource and Editorial Consultant, Ontario, New York